 A project timeline will help keep you and your team on schedule!
 Not only is a timeline a smart idea for your company to have and follow, but it’s also a great addition to give to sponsors or partners.
 Providing them with a timeline will prove that your corporate event is well organized and thought out.

 If your corporate event is in person, choosing a location should be one of the first steps.
+According to data collected in a study, the top 5 meeting destinations in North America are Las Vegas, Orlando, New York, Dallas, and Atlanta.
 Consider where the majority of your attendees will be coming from - if you’re planning an event who are nearby, remaining local isn’t a bad option.
-If you’re thinking of hosting a corporate event with a medium to large number of guests who are visiting from all parts of the country, or even world, choosing a major city would be a smart idea.
+If you’re thinking of hosting a corporate event with a medium to large number of guests who are visiting from all parts of the country, or even the world, choosing a major city would be a smart idea.

 In order to promote your corporate event to as many of the right people as possible, marketing should be a big priority in your planning strategy.
 Collaborate with your marketing team to develop campaigns, whether through social media or email marketing, to attract attendees and increase registration numbers.
 If done the right way, the marketing for your event will make future attendees excited, too!